mickelindahl/docker_nginx/README.md

 Stop nginx server if active

-Run `certbot certonly --standalone -d {domaim/subdomain}` or just `certbot certonly` and follow instructions.
+Run `sudo certbot certonly --standalone -d {domaim/subdomain}` or just `sudo certbot certonly` and follow instructions.

 It will state were certs ends upp.
 Copy cert to certs directory using `copy_cert.sh` script
 For example, a container with VIRTUAL_HOST=foo.bar.com should have a